 Sleeping pills are not usually used as a treatment for insomnia as they don’t help the cause of the problems and often have side effects.

-The most common type of counselling to help with insomnia is called CBT or Cognitive Behaviour Therapy.
+The most common type of counselling to help with insomnia is CBT (cognitive behaviour therapy).
 This aims to help you avoid the thoughts and behaviours that are affecting your sleep.
-It usually leads to a long-term improvement in your sleep patterns, and the techniques learned can also be helpful in guarding against other conditions such as anxiety, stress or depression.
+It usually leads to a long-term improvement in your sleep patterns, and the techniques learned can also help guard against other conditions such as anxiety, stress or depression.